codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 alt="GitHub permissions"
 %}

 For GitHub on-premises you also need to provide the URL of the GitHub server in your organization.
-If enabled in your account you can setup [Pipeline definition restrictions]({{site.baseurl}}/docs/administration/access-control/#pipeline-definition-restrictions) by expanding the *YAML Options* segment.
+If enabled in your account you can setup [Pipeline definition restrictions]({{site.baseurl}}/docs/administration/account-user-management/access-control/#pipeline-definition-restrictions) by expanding the *YAML Options* segment.

 ### Using External Secrets for GitHub Token

-If your GitHub installation is behind your firewall, you can also use any [external secrets that you have defined]({{site.baseurl}}/docs/integrations/secret-storage/) (such as Kubernetes secrets) as values by entering a secrets value with the same syntax [shown in pipelines]({{site.baseurl}}/docs/pipelines/secrets-store/).
+If your GitHub installation is behind your firewall, you can also use any [external secrets that you have defined]({{site.baseurl}}/docs/integrations/secret-storage/) (such as Kubernetes secrets) as values by entering a secrets value with the same syntax [shown in pipelines]({{site.baseurl}}/docs/pipelines/configuration/secrets-store/).

 For example if you already have a `token` on a resource call `git-credentials` you can put in the token field the expression {% raw %}`${{secrets.git-credentials.token}}`{% endraw %}.

 ### Level of access

-When the admin clicks off "Allow access to all users" another toggle appears; “Allow these credentials to be shared within a pipeline for cloning a repository“
+If **Allow access to all users** is cleared, another toggle appears: **Allow these credentials to be shared within a pipeline for cloning a repository**.
+This option has the following impact on pipelines:

-1. When its turned on, the user that runs a pipeline will be able to clone the repo.
+* When selected, the user who runs a pipeline can clone the repo.
-2. When its turned off, the user that runs a pipeline cannot use this integration.
+* When cleared, the user who runs a pipeline cannot use this integration.
 In both cases, the user cannot decrypt the token used in Git integration with CLI or API.

 >Important note: The credentials will be shared only to clone repos using an official git-clone step.